Many factors can contribute to your tracker's battery not charging, including:

 Note that we do not recommend cleaning the battery contacts on a Fitbit Zip™.

 Your charger may not be getting enough power from the USB port it is plugged into or the USB port may be defective.

 Use our best practices for charging your tracker

 We recommend charging your tracker with your computer's USB port or other low-power device.
 It's also possible to use a UL-certified wall charger.
 We don't recommend USB hubs because they don't provide a consistent power for charging.
 Similarly, do not use battery packs.
 If you lost the charger that came with your tracker, purchase another on fitbit.com.

 Restart your tracker

 Your tracker may be in a frozen or unresponsive state.
-Restart your tracker by following the instructions in the How do I restart my tracker?
+Restart your tracker using the instructions in How do I restart my tracker?

 If you've tried these steps and your tracker is still not charging, contact Customer Support.